ts-x4/jzIntv_on_RetroPie/README.md

 ## Custom Palette Files (.gfx)

 Save to `/home/pi/RetroPie/roms/intellivision`.
 The "gfx-default.gfx" file is a copy of "gfx-ts-x_20190726.gfx", which is what looks best on my 1080p Panasonic Plasma.
-Remove this flag entirely to use the jzIntv default palette.
-Other options are based on the very informative conversation [here](https://atariage.com/forums/topic/278354-gfx-palette-flag/).
+Remove this flag entirely to use jzIntv's default palette.
+Other options are based on the very informative discussion [here](https://atariage.com/forums/topic/278354-gfx-palette-flag/).

 ## Launch Scripts (.sh)